Don't just step through the world. Fully immerse yourself in it by studying abroad.

-In the past few years, we've sent students to the United Kingdom, Spain, Ecuador, Italy, Korea, Japan, Germany, Cyprus, Croatia, Belize, Canada, Australia, Peru, Chile and Costa Rica (and that's a shortened version of a longer list!).
+In the past few years, our students have studied in the United Kingdom, Spain, Ecuador, Italy, Korea, Japan, Germany, Cyprus, Croatia, Belize, Canada, Australia, Peru, Chile, Costa Rica and more.

 Frequently Asked Questions

-Here are answers to the majority of questions we get asked about Study Abroad.
-Have a look!
+Here are answers to some of the most frequent questions about Study Abroad.

 1. At least sophomore status by the beginning of the study abroad program.